Bias in cubic Gauss sums: Patterson's conjecture: Introduction

 with $A, B, C = X^{1/3 + O(\varepsilon)}$ and $a,b,c$ supported on primes.
 Bounding these sums with a power-saving presents a real challenge that we do not know how to solve.
 The main problem arises when $A = B = C = X^{1/3}$.
 In that regime, executing Voronoi summation on any single variable produces an essentially self-dual situation.
 Furthermore, the only admissible way of applying Cauchy-Schwarz is by grouping two variables together, and this then leads to a very long off-diagonal that appears even more difficult to handle.

 Instead, we use the Generalized Riemann Hypothesis in Section \ref{narrowtype2sec} to refine the large sieve bound to a bound that is tight up to constant factors and holds with wider uniformity than the Type-II bound stated above.
-As a result we can show that the overall contribution of these Type-III sums is only $\varepsilon$ times the expected main term.
-This strategy has been previously frequently used in the literature, albeit to our knowledge not in the context of oscillating sequence with a main term of density $X^{-\delta}$.
+As a consequence we can show that the overall contribution of these Type-III sums is only $\varepsilon$ times the expected main term.
+This strategy was previously used by Heath-Brown in his work on primes in short intervals \cite{HBprimeshort}.
+Our work is the first to execute this idea in the context of an oscillating sequence with a main term of density $X^{-\delta}$.

 Finally we note that our Type-II bound (as stated) is not able to handle the narrow range $X^{1/2 - \varepsilon} \leq A, B \leq X^{1/2 + \varepsilon}$.
 So instead in this range we use the same kind of ideas that we used to handle Type-III sums.
 This is not necessary and we could have obtained a power-saving in this range with a little bit more work.
 However, this wouldn't have made a significant difference so we refrained from this additional work.